jkunimune/Djastiz/README.md

 - `au` denotes the manner of the action, often a noun clause that describes the action.
 - `eng` denotes the adressee of the sentence, if it is unclear or requires emphasis.

+### Predicates

+There is not much to say about the predicate.
+The last thing in the sentence, it comprises a single verb.
+This verb describes the most fundamental meaning of the sentence beyond the tense: what kind of action or event is being described.
+Unlike in Modern Djastiz, in Musical Djastiz, the verb is mandatory.

 ### Noun phrases

 Noun phrases are the primary building blocks with which one describes complex concepts.
 There are four ways to construct these.